View minutes from Board meetings

 Caren is a proud Cook Islands Māori, who has a governance career that spans 16 years on boards in the broadcasting, health, arts, and education sectors.
 She is a qualified chartered accountant and is a Fellow of Chartered Accountants Australia and New Zealand.

-Her current Board roles include Deputy Chair of the Arts Council of New Zealand (Creative New Zealand), Governor of Radio New Zealand, Director, Pacific Cooperation Broadcasting Ltd, and Trustee, Pacific Homecare Services; and trustee of Fale Malae Trust.
+Her current Board roles include: Acting Chair of the Arts Council of New Zealand (Creative New Zealand); Governor of Radio New Zealand; Director, Pacific Cooperation Broadcasting Ltd; Chair, Pacific Homecare Services; and trustee of Fale Malae Trust.
 Caren is also a Director of the Cook Islands Investment Corporation in Rarotonga.

 Caren’s service to governance and leadership was recognised with the awarding of a 2016 New Zealander of the Year Local Hero Award, and the 2018 Linden Estate Hawke’s Bay Business Leader of the Year.
 In 2018 she was conferred with an Officer of the New Zealand Order of Merit in 2018, for services to governance and the Pacific community.